UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 Table 1 provides a concise reference for the fundamental TCT classification, highlighting the core algebraic structure and polynomial characteristics associated with each local type.
-This is crucial for understanding how TCT might define enforceable properties for $A_G$, which could then translate to properties of G. This information is synthesized from multiple sources.[[2](#works-cited)]
+This is crucial for understanding how TCT might define enforceable properties for $A_G$, which could then translate to properties of $G$.
+This information is synthesized from multiple sources.[[2](#works-cited)]

 ### 2.2.
 Connecting Local Structure to Global Properties: TCT Types, Malt'sev Conditions, Congruence Identities, Solvability, and Abelianness